 Welcome to Hedgehog Class

-Welcome to Hedgehog Class.
 We are Year 2 children (6-7 years).
-There are 12 children in our class and our teacher is Mrs Robson.
+There are 13 children in our class and our teacher is Mrs Howey and she is supported by Mrs Woodhead who is a higher level teaching assistant.
 We are taught in a ‘pod’ with Rabbit Class (Year 1) so we also work with Miss Smith and Mrs Woodhead.

 We are in our final year in Key Stage 1 and are looking forward to the challenges ahead.
-We usually have the Year 2 SATs during the month of May, however, they have been cancelled for 2021.
+We usually have the Year 2 SATs during the month of May.
+More information will follow about these.